stonkol/bill-split-Go/README.md

-# bill-split-Go
+# Bill Split App in Go

-A bill split app that supports multi live currency, will write the output in the terminal and in the text/md file itself.
-Will write in the top of the file.
+A bill split app that supports multi live currency,will write the output in the terminal and in the text/md file itself.Will write in the top of the file.

 ## 1. Currencies